Code-Institute-Submissions/alkaios/README.md

 A benefit of hosting the website on GitHub pages is any pushed changes to the project are updated on the website.
-Development branches can be created and merged to the master when complete. some changes can be a little bit slow
+Development branches can be created and merged to the master when complete. some changes can be a little bit slow and causes some frustration.

-During development the site is written using Gitpod.
+During development the site was written using Gitpod.

 ## Credits

 ### Content
-The text on the website has been copied and edited from:  https://dlrleisure.ie/dlr-leisure-monkstown/ The Contact page has been adapted from an idea on https://mdbootstrap.com/
+The text on the website has been copied and edited from:  https://dlrleisure.ie/dlr-leisure-monkstown/ The Contact page has been adapted from an idea on https://mdbootstrap.com/ The Media page has been adapted from an idea on https://mdbootstrap.com/

 ### Media
 Some of the images for the website are taken from: